tomit4/git_presentation/README.md

 no changes added to commit (use "git add" and/or "git commit -a")
 ```

-Anything that has merge conflicst and hasn't been resolved is listed as
+Anything that has merge conflicts and hasn't been resolved is listed as
 unmerged.
-Git adds standard conflict-resolutioon markers to the files that have
+Git adds standard conflict-resolution markers to the files that have
 conflicts, so you can open them manually and resolve those conflicts.
 Let's
 investigate our README file to see it for ourselves.
 Opening our README in our
 editor reveals this: